FAQs – **Currently Only Accepting Clothing Items, Art, Collectibles & Musical Instruments (no organs or pianos) **

 Yes, we sell designer & vintage clothing & one of kind and eclectic items … click here to shop online

-How often do you call for donations of clothing & household goods?
+**Currently Only Accepting Clothing** How often do you call for donations of clothing & household goods?

 We call and ask for donations once a month.
 We don’t call you every day or every week.
 We pick up donations in more than 300 towns across three states and use a monthly schedule to make sure we’re in every town once each month.
 Our telemarketing staff calls prospective donors five to six days prior to our truck rolling through each town.